-Of course you do.
+Of course, you do.
 But, is it giving you plenty of business?
 The reality is, if you haven’t updated your website within the last three years then the answer is probably no. Having a website that is “good enough” isn’t good enough.
 It could be causing more harm than good.

 Invest in making your website great and you will reap the rewards.
 If you’re not convinced of this, let’s take a look at some statistics…

 You’ve got just 50 milliseconds to make an impression.
 Yes, you read that correctly.
 50 milliseconds is how long it takes for a person to form an opinion about your website.
-If they don’t like what they see, there is a lot of choice out there and they are likely to move swiftly on.
+If they don’t like what they see, there is a lot of choices out there and they are likely to move swiftly on.

-If they do like what they see, you’ve then got a whopping 15 seconds to deepen their appreciation, otherwise you’ll lose them.
+If they do like what they see, you’ve then got a whopping 15 seconds to deepen their appreciation, otherwise, you’ll lose them.

 You need to make those precious few seconds count.
 By having a business website that gives a positive impact immediately, you are going to be capturing more eyes for longer amounts of time.
 The longer a user lingers, the more likely they are to buy.

 Keeping people on your website with a combination of great design, intuitive navigation, and useful, up-to-date content is crucial for those conversion rates.

 Let’s say you’ve got the user to stay on your home page for more than 15 seconds, but when they start browsing the rest of the site they find it’s tricky to navigate, full of broken links, and bad quality images, all set within a poor layout.
 You can almost guarantee they’ll be off to one of your competitors before you can say “click to go back.”
 You can also be fairly sure they won’t have anything good to say about your website either, which reflects badly on your business.